microsoft/vscode-docs/blogs/2016/09/08/icon-themes.md

 ## Create your own Icon Theme

-It is incredibly easy for extension authors to create your own File Icon Theme packs, check out the raw documentation [here](https://github.com/Microsoft/vscode/issues/10804) and the [Theming reference](TBD) in the core docs.
+It is incredibly easy for extension authors to create your own File Icon Theme packs, check out the raw documentation [here](https://github.com/Microsoft/vscode/issues/10804) and [Adding a new Icon Theme](/docs/customization/themes.md#adding-a-new-icon-theme) in the core docs.
 Looking ahead, we will continue to fill out the API based on your feedback.

 Thanks again for all of your feedback and thanks to Roberto for building a popular extension and helping us deliver great APIs.